SafeCert Level 2 Award in Safeguarding and Protecting Children and Young People (RQF) - Core Content

 Prior knowledge that will help with this topic

-• A basic understanding of the roles and responsibilities within health and social care settings.
+• Basic understanding of the health and social care sector and the importance of care values.

 Key Terminology